SirAbhi13/Youtube-Listener/README.md

 ## Key Features

 ### Pagination
-The list API is fully paginated with a default page size of 10.
+The Video Data list API is fully paginated with a default page size of 10.
 This prevents fetching all results from the DB at once.
-Helpful when the list API have to get a lot of rows.
+Helpful when the Video Data list API has to get a lot of rows.
 ### Api with proper filters.
 The `localhost:8000/api/search/` is configured to accept params that can be used to filter the data.
 Helpful for using in dashboard